 The small and value premiums are not always present, that’s why they are called ‘risk’ factors.
 However, as the charts show, they are more likely to be rewarded.
 And they are available to investors if they stay disciplined over the longer term.

-The following two reports provide further evidence of our investment beliefs:
+The following three reports provide further evidence of our investment beliefs:

 At Finesse we understand the risks worth taking.